mariosotil/river-framework/README.md

 - Auto recycling the Notes objects
 - Has an object cache
 - Supports field size > 32K
-- To reduce impact on replication, if you set a field with a new value, it checks if it is different before do it.
 - Good to develop standalone Java programs, Servlets or XPages programs